bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/01_Debugging_examples/02_Python.rst

       File "error_in_main.py", line 11, in main
         result = result + 1  # Try to use result without synchronizing it: Error
-    TypeError: unsupported operand type(s) for +: 'Future' and 'int' [ERRMGR]  -  WARNING: Task 1(Action: 1) with name error_in_main.increment has been cancelled.
+    TypeError: unsupported operand type(s) for +: 'Future' and 'int' [ERRMGR]  -  WARNING: Task 1(Action: 1) with name error_in_main.increment has been canceled.
     [ERRMGR]  -  WARNING: Task canceled: [[Task id: 1], [Status: CANCELED], [Core id: 0], [Priority: false], [NumNodes: 1], [MustReplicate: false], [MustDistribute: false], [error_in_main.increment(INT_T)]]
     [(3609)    API]  -  Execution Finished

     Error running application

-It can be identified the complete trackeback pointing where the error is, and the reason.
+It can be identified the complete traceback pointing where the error is, and the reason.
 In this example, the reason is ``TypeError: unsupported operand type(s) for +: 'Future' and 'int'`` since we are trying to use an object that has not been synchronized.